Catholic Liturgical Tradition

 The joy and enchantment of our Faith traditions will captivate them and leave a comforting balm on both soul and psyche—this will serve them well as they go through life.

 By practicing Catholic traditions as the norm and throughout the year, Handing It On provides students with constancy and stability.
-This also gives them security in God’s love for them, and they look forward to the activities of each season.
+This also gives them security in God’s love, and they look forward to each season's activities.

 As they enjoy these traditions, students will also reap the many educational benefits of handwriting (with music) and Latin (or you can choose English).